Unified.to

 If you don't want to wait for an event to come in while testing webhooks on a Tester plan, you can trigger a webhook call right away.

-1. In the UI, navigate to Integrations > Webhooks
+1. In the web app, navigate to Webhooks.

 This can also be accomplished with the API.